About the various pigments from Wild Ozark

 REMEMBER: Always wear a dust mask when handling dry pigments.

-Make your own handmade watercolors and skip the hardest part.
-This pigment can also be used to color cement.
+Make your own handmade paints and skip the hardest part.

 Rocks have already been foraged and processed.
 You get to start with pigment ready to mull or mix.